Bxvant/c0724-code-solutions/react-lists/react-lists-quiz-notes.md

 - When would we want to dynamically create a list of React components?

-- Why is it important for React components to be data-driven?
+- Why is it important for React components to be data-driven? so that data isnt lost from local variables on re renders
 - What `Array` method is commonly used to create a list of React components?
+  .map() method

-- Why do components in a list need to have unique keys?
+- Why do components in a list need to have unique keys? so that react can keep track of the item that is being identified

-- What is the best value to use as a "key" prop when rendering lists?
+- What is the best value to use as a "key" prop when rendering lists? a number

 ## Notes